-The stylus was controlled by horizontal and vertical bars, and was exhibited at the 1893 World’s Columbian Exposition in Chicago.
+Horizontal and vertical bars controlled the stylus.
+The device was exhibited at the 1893 World’s Columbian Exposition in Chicago.

 The teleautograph was later modified to the telewriter by Foster Ritchie, an invention that allowed for the same function but also talk over the telephone at the same time.

-The teleautograph was very popular for transmitting signatures over distance, with a focus of use by banks, hospitals, and other paper work heavy industries.
+The teleautograph was very popular for transmitting signatures over distance, with a focus on use by banks, hospitals, and other paperwork heavy industries.

 - Patent US386814 – Art of Telegraphy